mortii/anki-morphs/docs/src/user_guide/usage/recalc.md

 - Penalty for insufficient morphs: linear in relation to the target difference
 - Ideal range (target): 4-6 morphs

-AnkiMorphs provides the following metrics, whose variables you can adjust, and you can disable or amply them by changing their weights:
+AnkiMorphs provides the following metrics, which you can influence by changing the coefficients:

 <br>